What is Fire Protection?

 - Wind increases the oxygen supply to the fire and causes preheating of fuels in front of the fire, dries vegetation, and speeds up the rate of spread.

 - Step Slopes carry fire uphill at an increased rate of spread.

 - Canyons can act as channels for the wind to spread the fire.

-- Slope orientation (i.e., slopes that face south or southwest have a greater exposure to afternoon sun result in lower Humidity and higher temperatures);.
-However, we can’t change the topography; understand line its influence on wildfire spread is essential.
+- Slope orientation (i.e., slopes that face south or southwest have greater exposure to afternoon sun, resulting in lower Humidity and higher temperatures);.
+However, we can’t change the topography; understanding line its influence on wildfire spread is essential.

 Structural Ignition Sources